spencerbraun/style-transformer/paired_sentences.md

 b: it has a playful tone with a warm and loving mood .
 t: it has a playful gather with a warm and loving hypothesis .

+### Technology windows or something else?
+Also added contraction
+b: now you can use this technology as a tool not a game .
+t: now you 'll use this windows as a tool not a game .

 # Same sentences across multiple corpora
 original: it is the people around you causing the offensive news.